-- Alternative pavement materials may be used where the existing soil or subsurface conditions, or the alternative materials, provide a level of drivability comparable to the materials otherwise required by this section. - ii.
-Proposals for alternative pavement materials with supporting engineering documentation may be submitted to the City for consideration for use. - iii.
-Alternative materials will not be allowed unless otherwise approved by the Director of Engineering. - iv.
-The combination of materials will be allowed for the various layers of the pavement structure as shown in Table 6.7:
+Alternative pavement materials may be used where the existing soil or subsurface conditions, or the alternative materials, provide a level of drivability comparable to the materials otherwise required by this section.

+- ii.
+Proposals for alternative pavement materials with supporting engineering documentation may be submitted to the City for consideration for use.
+Alternative materials will not be allowed unless otherwise approved by the Director of Engineering. - iii.
+The combination of materials will be allowed for the various layers of the pavement structure as shown in below table.